Read Bremont’s Winter Newsletter 2014 here

 All the recent news from Bremont

-Our ethos is bought to life in the design, specification and quality of the materials we insist upon.
+Our ethos is brought to life in the design, specification and quality of the materials we insist upon.
 For example, we only use the finest Glucydur balance wheels as opposed to the 'elaborate' nickle equivalent found in many high-end luxury watches.
 Nine layers of anti-reflective treatment are applied to both sides of the sapphire crystals and B-EBE2000 hardening technology makes Bremont watch cases an average of seven times harder and more scratch-resistant than competitors'.
 The result is a distinctive range of classic watches.
 This uncompromising quality is reflected in the 3-year guarentee.

 All Bremont watch cases use Bremont Trip-Tick ® Construction consisting of three parts: